Sunday, November 3, 2024

 Saturday, October 26, 2024

-Repurposing metformin for cancer treatment
+Repurposing (low dose) metformin for cancer treatment

 Across various cancer types and contexts, metformin has demonstrated promising anti-tumor mechanisms that include modulating cellular energy metabolism, enhancing immune responses, inhibiting metastatic processes, and inducing cell death pathways.
 Below is a structured synthesis of the main mechanisms through which metformin exerts its effects on cancer cells, alongside a simple table summarizing these key mechanisms.